Basel III Implementation

 GSE Multifamily MBS

-For multifamily MBS that are guaranteed by Fannie Mae and Freddie Mac, the final rule maintained the existing 1.6 percent RBC charge (20 percent risk-weight) and the "substitution approach" that allows this RBC charge to be applied to the multifamily tranches that Fannie Mae and Freddie Mac guarantee.
+For multifamily MBS that are guaranteed by Fannie Mae and Freddie Mac, the final rule maintained the existing 1.6 percent RBC requirement (20 percent risk weight) and the "substitution approach" that allows this RBC charge to be applied to the multifamily tranches that Fannie Mae and Freddie Mac guarantee.

 Mortgage Servicing Rights

 MSRs were not given favorable treatment in the final rule.
-The rule requires that mortgage servicing rights, deferred tax assets, and common stock purchases of unconsolidated financial institutions that individually exceed 10 percent of the common equity component of tier 1 capital be deducted from the common equity component of tier 1 capital.
-In addition, the aggregate of all assets in the above categories that exceed 15 percent of the common equity component of tier 1 capital must be deducted from the common equity component of tier 1 capital.
-Any MSRs not deducted from capital would be risk-weighted at 250 percent.
-The present risk-weight of MSR's is 100 percent.
-The final rule allows for a five year phase-in commencing January 1, 2014.
+The rule requires banks to deduct from the common equity component of tier 1 capital: mortgage servicing rights, deferred tax assets, and common stock purchases of unconsolidated financial institutions that individually exceed 10 percent of the common equity component of tier 1 capital.
+In addition, banks must deduct the aggregate of all assets in the above categories that exceed 15 percent of the common equity component of tier 1 capital from the common equity component of tier 1 capital.
+Any MSRs not deducted from capital receive a risk weight of 250 percent (a 20 percent capital requirement).
+This is a substantial increase from the prior 100 percent risk-weight for MSRs (8 percent capital requirement).
+The final rule allows for a five-year phase-in, commencing January 1, 2014.
 MBA and its coalition partners strongly oppose this treatment of MSRs and continue to seek modifications to the current rule.

 Simplified Supervisory Formula Approach (SSFA)

 The Simplified Supervisory Formula Approach (SSFA) is a formula-based approach for calculating RBC.
 Consistent with the Dodd-Frank Act's bar on regulator reliance on ratings, the SSFA replaces the ratings-based approach that had previously applied under the rule.